TomElRumi/COVID-19-Social-Monitoring/src/site/publishing.md

 </div>

-* Aim to produce fact-checked reports that are simple, crisp, yet explanatory and compelling
+* Aim to produce fact-checked reports that are simple, crisp, yet explanatory and compelling.

 * Engage audiences more susceptible to misinformation eg: students, older generation, first-generation internet users, populations with limited to no access to education.

 * Remember you cannot change people’s worldview.
-Try to be creative, use humor wherever possible to adress misinformation
+Try to be creative, use humor wherever possible to adress misinformation.

 * Create content that is easy to share on social media and closed messaging apps which are popular in your part of the world.
 Eg: short videos debunking misinformation around a particular topic can be powerful, but may have a limited reach in regions where data plans are expensive and the internet is patchy.